-Carlos Correa knows it's time to throw his hands into the air.
+Carlos Correa knows a few things about walkoffs.
 (Photo by F. Carter Smith)

 Carlos Correa and the Astros know how to celebrate.
 (Photo by F. Carter Smith)